denswastaken/denswastaken/README.md

 ## bonjor👋

-- 🔭 I’m currently working on two undisclosed games for Nonexistent Llama
+- 🔭 I’m currently working on two undisclosed games for Dropout Code
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently into web development
 - ⚡ Fun fact: I've been into programming since the age of ten.

 ## 💻 Stuff I do for therapy